Test Taking Tips

 You found it!
 This page contains some of the best test-taking tips available.
 They will be good to increase your exam score by at least a few percentage points.

 Sometimes, it’s not enough to merely put in the required hours of study when preparing for your licensing exam.
 As you may, or may not know, no school writes the licensing exams.
 Us schools have no control over what questions you encounter on your exam.
-Most schools have no idea what you will face on the state real estate licensing exam, other than a vague outline of topics you may encounter.
+Most schools have no idea what students will face on the licensing exam, other than what is found on the content outline.

 So, with all that in mind, let’s get to some test-taking tips and tricks that will help you get the 3-5% points that will make the difference in passing your license exam on your first attempt.
 You’re welcome!